vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkgs-aria-integration.md

 - vSphere with Tanzu with Aria Automation Cloud Assembly
 - Monitoring Tanzu Clusters with VMware Aria Operations
-- Centralised Logging using VMware Aria Operations for Logs
+- Centralized Logging using VMware Aria Operations for Logs

 ### Tanzu with VMware Aria Automation